DarkSideKeeper/AppSpiderman-Flutter/README.md

 # AppSpiderman-Flutter
-AppSpiderman search and show data of Spiderman
+AppSpiderman search and show data of Spiderman (examination )